SkyJam99/Group-Project-SoftEng2/README.md

 3. Sorted java classes into packages - feel free to do more sorting

 MVP TODO
-1. Add logic for checking user answers and tracking score (observer pattern?)
+1. Add logic for checking user answers and tracking score - DONE
-2. Update leaderboard with new scores after game
+2. Update leaderboard with new scores after game - DONE
+3. Add a way to get the users name for the leaderboard
 3. Add real questions to QuestionRepository.java

 Extras TODO